sentrie-sh/website/src/content/docs/structure-of-a-policy-pack/overview.md

 - Available to Sentrie policies on demand
 - Located anywhere in the policy pack
-- Compiled to JavaScript using a built-in TypeScript compiler
+- Compiled to JavaScript using a built-in opinionated TypeScript compiler
 - Leverage full TypeScript power while keeping policies declarative

-For more information, see the [TypeScript Integration](/reference/typescript-integration/) reference.
+For more information, see the [TypeScript Integration](/reference/using-typescript/) reference.
 For a list of built-in modules, see the [TypeScript Integration](/reference/typescript-integration/) reference.

 ## Organization